V-Sekai/manuals/decisions/20240824-ffmpeg-wav-mic-speaker-play.md

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-The following script uses `ffmpeg` to play a WAV file as microphone input and record the speaker output.
+The following script uses `ffmpeg` to either generate a test tone or play a provided WAV file as microphone input and record the speaker output.
 This setup is designed to work on macOS, Windows, and Linux.

 ### Bash Script (macOS/Linux)